darshitvvora/mvx/doc/contributing.rst

 ..
-Copyright (c) 2008-2018 OpenShot Studios, LLC (http://www.openshotstudios.com).
-This file is part of OpenShot Video Editor (http://www.openshot.org), an open-source project dedicated to delivering high quality video editing and animation solutions to the world.
+Copyright (c) 2008-2018  Edit X Pro Studios, LLC (http://www.openshotstudios.com).
+This file is part of Edit X Pro (http://www.openshot.org), an open-source project dedicated to delivering high quality video editing and animation solutions to the world.

 ..
-OpenShot Video Editor is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Edit X Pro is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ..
-OpenShot Video Editor is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Edit X Pro is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.